ngParty/Cantina/README.md

 ### I'm finding the installation/tooling here overwhelming.
 What should I do?

 Don't worry!
 We've got your covered.
-Polymer Starter Kit tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
+Cantina tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
 We realise however that our tooling setup may not be for everyone.

-If you find that you just want the simplest setup possible, we recommend using Polymer Starter Kit light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
+If you find that you just want the simplest setup possible, we recommend using Cantina light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
 This takes next to no time to setup.

 ### If you require more granular configuration of Vulcanize than polybuild provides you an option by: